dannywi/webots_playground/controllers/SpotOverCart/README.md

 ## Baby crawl
 Tried heuristics with the joints, and it walked forward!
-Ok, "walked" is a bit of a stretch, it crawled forward, seemingly in huge pain.
+Ok, "walked" is a bit of a stretch, it crawled forward, seemingly in excruciating pain.
 Again the elbow motor seemed too weak.

 ![Spot Crawling](../../docs/spot_crawling.gif)